samherring99/NightwingCurriculum/README.md

 Now that you have completed this module, you should understand the importance of multimodal embeddings, the uses and improvements it offers, as well as the techniques used for diffusion modeling and why this works.
 You should also understand how to re use these project implementations for future work.

+# Next steps

+Congratulations!
+You have completed the entire Nightwing AI/ML course.
+As this is a growing, developing project, more modules will be added and contents will be edited.
+This repository is meant to serve as a location for my notes and experiences learning about these topics in depth, I hope it can provide some insight to you for education as well!